International Students Prepare to arrive

 Arriving in Australia

-Here are some additional resources and reminders to help you prepare to arrive at JCU:
+Here are some final steps and resources to ensure you are ready for life at JCU:

-• Organise your free arrival transfer - JCU offers a free pick-up service for our new international students from the airport, bus terminal and train station to your accommodation in Cairns or Townsville.
+JCU provides a free pick-up service for new international students arriving in Cairns or Townsville.
+This service is available from the airport, bus terminal, or train station to your accommodation.
 Book your arrival service here.

-• Download the Sonder App - This multilingual safety and wellbeing app connects students with a support team that is available 24/7.
-Sonder will equip you to navigate a variety of unexpected situations and provide the assurance that someone is always there to help.
+• Download the Sonder App This multilingual safety and wellbeing app connects you with support 24/7.
+Sonder can help you navigate unexpected situations and provide peace of mind that assistance is always available.
+Download the App here.